muyjohno/HollowKnight.RandomizerMod/README.md

 Note: the lifeblood door in Abyss opens if you enter the room with a single lifeblood mask.
 In logic, it requires a lifeblood charm.

-Note: while lifeblood cocoons and soul totems noramlly reset after sitting on a bench, this is no longer true if you randomize them.
+Note: while lifeblood cocoons and soul totems normally reset after sitting on a bench, this is no longer true if you randomize them.
 Instead, picking up a randomized lifeblood cocoon will give a large number of lifeblood masks immediately, and picking up a randomized soul totem will completely fill up all soul.

 - Duplicate Major Items: adds second copies of the following important items:
 		Dreamer (interchangeable for any of the three dreamers in opening black egg temple), Void Heart,